LCC-CIT/CIS195-CourseMaterials/LectureNotes/CIS195-LP-W09-D1-Audio+Video.md

   - Developed by the MPEG group
   - The industry standard for high-definition video streams and video plug-ins
   - Supported by Chrome, Firefox, Edge, Opera, and Safari
+- MP4 (MPEG-4 Part 14)

+  - MP4 is the most common type of video file format.
+  - Stores compressed video, audio and text.
+  - Supported by all major desktop and mobile browsers.
 - Theora
   - A royalty-free codec developed by the Xiph.org Foundation
   - Produces video streams that can be used with almost any container